kevincrossley/thanos/README.md

 # thanos
-This script was made in response to fivethirteight's weekly riddler:
+This script was made in response to fivethirtyeight's weekly riddler:

 > Thanos, the all-powerful supervillain, can snap his fingers and destroy half of all the beings in the universe.